Geontech/vrtgen/cpp/README.md

 `vrtgen-cpp` comprises a Python plugin for `vrtgen` and a C++ header-only library.

 This is a work-in-progress and almost assuredly will break repeatedly.
 A stable 1.0 release will be available in the next few months.
-Feeback is welcome.
+Feedback is welcome.

 ## Dependencies